Fireworks not allowed within Burien city limits

 - $5,000 for the third and subsequent violations.

 These penalties can be issued to individuals who either possess or discharge the fireworks as well as those who own or rent the property, even if they are not the ones handling the fireworks or even present at the time.

 Please call (206) 296-3311 to report illegal fireworks.

 “Every year there are individuals hurt by fireworks or a home is damaged or destroyed because of fire caused by fireworks,” said Chief Mike Marrs, King County Fire District #2.
-“Just last year, we tragically lost a community member in White Center to a house fire caused by fireworks.
-We ask you to consider is the risk worth the few moments of thrill?”
+“We’re predicting that it will be hotter and drier than in previous years.
+Please take extra precautions.”

-Beyond the risk for fire and injury, the loud sound of fireworks can trigger panic and feelings of anxiety for people experiencing PTSD as well as for wild animals and pets.
+Beyond the risk of fire and injury, the loud sound of fireworks can trigger panic and feelings of anxiety for people experiencing PTSD as well as for wild animals and pets.

 “We urge our residents to follow the law and not set off fireworks,” says Chief Ted Boe, Burien Police Department.
 “We will have extra police officers on patrol during the days before and after July 4th.
 If we see you setting off fireworks, you could receive an expensive ticket and have your fireworks confiscated.”